 Long-term care facilities should be screening all individuals entering the facility, including healthcare personnel and visitors, for symptoms.
 In accordance with previously issued guidance, every facility must establish a process to ensure everyone arriving at the facility is assessed for symptoms of COVID-19 (cough, shortness of breath, or sore throat, myalgia, chills, or new onset loss of smell or taste and a fever), and exposure to others with suspected or confirmed SARS-CoV-2 infection.
-Options include (but are not limited to): individual screening on arrival at the facility; or implementing an electronic monitoring system in which, prior to arrival at the facility, people report absence of fever and symptoms of COVID-19, absence of a diagnosis of SARS-

-CoV-2 infection in the prior 10 days, and confirm they have not been exposed to others with SARS-CoV-2 infection during the 14 days prior to a visit.
+Options include (but are not limited to): individual screening on arrival at the facility; or implementing an electronic monitoring system in which, prior to arrival at the facility, people report absence of fever and symptoms of COVID-19, absence of a diagnosis of SARS-CoV-2 infection in the prior 10 days and confirm they do not meet the criteria for quarantine following exposure to a confirmed case of COVID-19.
+If an individual screens positively for symptoms, positive test or meeting criteria for quarantine, then they must not be allowed to enter the facility.